Deworming to combat the health and nutritional impact of helminth infections

 The nutritional impairment caused by schistosome and soil-transmitted helminth infections during childhood has been shown to have a significant impact on growth and development of children.
 Periodic treatment (deworming) of children together with improvement of water and sanitation, and health education can reduce the transmission of schistosome and soil-transmitted helminth infections.

-To reduce the worm burden, WHO recommends periodic drug treatment (deworming) of all school-age children living in endemic areas.
+WHO recommends periodic treatment with anthelminthic (deworming) medicines, without previous individual diagnosis to all at-risk people living in endemic areas.

-This is a summary of WHO recommendations.
-The full set of recommendations can be found in the guidance documents, under ‘WHO documents’ below.
+Additional information can be found in the guidance documents under 'WHO documents' below.

 Status: not currently available